aymerick/raymond/README.md

 ## Lexer

-Here is how the lexer work:
+You should not use the lexer directly, but for your information here is an example:

 ```go
 package main